-6.3.
+- 6.3.
 The operating organization should consider optimizing the number of designers and contractors, as far as practicable, for consistency and standardization to support safe and effective operation and maintenance.
 Fewer external organizations (in particular, fewer layers of subcontractors) will ease the process of control and communication between the operating organization and external designers and contractors.
 It will also facilitate the transfer of knowledge to the operating organization and allow the operating organization to benefit more effectively from the experience of external designers and contractors.
-This approach should be balanced by the need to use specialist designers for some design elements (e.g. criticality detection and alarm systems), the need to make, where justified, safety improvements and other improvements using proprietary designs and equipment, and the need to have access to the necessary experts for reviews.
-In all cases, the management system (see Section 2) should include provisions to ensure that the necessary information is transferred to the operating organization.
+This approach should be balanced by the need to use specialist designers for some design elements (e.g. criticality detection and alarm systems). the need to make, where justified, safety improvements and other improvements using proprietary designs and equipment; and the need to have access to the necessary experts for reviews.
+In all cases, the management system (see Section-2\3) should include provisions to ensure that the necessary information is transferred to the operating organization. - 6.4.

-6.4.
 Reprocessing facilities are large and complex chemical and mechanical facilities, so modularized, standardized components should be used in their construction, as far as practicable.
-In general, this approach will allow better control of quality and testing before delivery to site.
-This will also aid commissioning, operation, maintenance and decommissioning.
+In general, this approach will allow better control of quality and testing before delivery to the site.
+This approach will also aid commissioning, operation, maintenance and decommissioning. - 6.5.

-6.5.
 As reprocessing facilities are complex facilities, authorization by the regulatory body should be sought in several stages.
 Each stage may have a hold point at which approval by the regulatory body is necessary before the subsequent stage may be commenced, as described in para.
-7.2 of SSR-4 [1].
+7.2 of SSR-4 [1]. - 6.6.

-6.6.
 As far as possible, equipment should be tested and verified at manufacturers' workshops and/or on the site before its installation at the reprocessing facility, in accordance with a quality assurance programme that is part of the management system.
-Testing and verification of specific SSCs important to safety should be performed before construction and installation when appropriate (e.g. verification of shielding efficiency, verification of geometry for criticality safety purposes, testing of welding), since this might not be possible or might be limited after installation.
+Testing and verification of specific SSCs important to safety should be performed before construction and installation when appropriate (e.g.(e.g. verification of shielding efficiency, verification of geometry for criticality safety purposes, testing of welding), since this) should be performed before construction and installation, when appropriate, since such testing might not be possible or might be limited after installation. - 6.7.

-6.7.
 The operating organization should implement effective processes to prevent the installation of counterfeit, fraudulent or suspect items, as well as non-conforming or sub-standard components.
-Such items or components can have an impact on safety even years after the commissioning of the reprocessing facility (e.g. vessels constructed using sub-standard stainless steel) (see para 8.8 of SSR-4 [1]).

-6.8.
-The recommendations in paras 4.16(h), 5.27-5.30 and 5.39-5.41 of SSG-38 [35] on the care of installed equipment and the exclusion of foreign material27 should be followed.
+Such items or components can have an impact on safety even years after the commissioning of the reprocessing facility (e.g. vessels constructed using sub-standard stainless steel) (see para.
+8.8 of SSR-4 [1]). - 6.8.
+The recommendations in paras 4.16(h), 5.27-5.30 and 5.39-5.41 of SSG-38 [34] on the care of installed equipment and the exclusion of foreign material should be followed.
 After their installation, structures and components should be properly cleaned and suitable primer should be applied, followed by appropriate surface treatment.
 The potential effects of nearby activities involving corrosive substances should also be considered.

-6.9.
-Major construction work or refurbishment at an existing reprocessing facility presents a wide range of potential hazards to operating personnel, construction personnel, the public and the environment.
-The areas where such work is in progress should be isolated, as far as practicable, from other parts of the reprocessing facility that are already constructed or in operation, to prevent negative effects such as cross contamination through ventilation systems.

-6.10.
-Consideration should be given to the quality assurance programme during the construction of a reprocessing facility.
-This programme should be prepared early in the construction stage and should include the following:

-- (a) Applicable codes and standards; - (b) The organizational structure; - (c) Design change programme (configuration control); - (d) Procurement control (see also para 4.22 of SSR-4 [1]); - (e) Maintenance of records (see also para.
-7.4 of SSR-4 [1]); - (f) Equipment testing; - (g) Coding and labelling of safety relevant components, cables, piping and other pieces of equipment (see also para 9.73 of SSR-4 [1]).

-27 Foreign material can cause breakdowns, blockages or flow restrictions, either in situ or by displacement to a more restricted location (e.g. inside a pump, valve or ejector nozzle).
-Foreign material can also cause or facilitate corrosion by forming electrochemical cells or crevices or impeding heat transfer.
+&lt;sup>28 Foreign material can cause breakdowns, blockages or flow restrictions, either in situ or by displacement to a more restricted location (e.g. inside a pump, valve or ejector nozzle).
+Foreign material can also cause or facilitate corrosion by forming electrochemical cells or crevices or by impeding heat transfer.